How to Find an Auto Repair Shop That You Can Trust

 During your visit to the repair shop, the mechanics should also keep you informed of the progress of your repair.
 Feel free to ask them about the progress of the repair if you haven't heard anything in 1-2 hours.
 In addition, don't be afraid to ask if you can see the repair work for yourself as well.
 The mechanic will most likely agree to show you what's wrong with the vehicle and should let see keep the old, broken parts if request.
 For example, I always asked to see the old belts when they are being replaced on my vehicles.

-Finally, the last piece of trust involves receiving a warranty or service-guarantee on the labor as well as the parts.
+Finally, the last piece of trust involves receiving a warranty or service guarantee on the labor as well as the parts.
 Auto repair companies that offer warranties or service guarantees use these to help build trust with the customer.
-No company wants to redo or correct any work they previously completed so offering a service guarantee is way to show the customer that they are confident in the work that they do.
-Warranties also help to put the customer at ease because they know that if any problems arise it will be taken care of at no additional cost.
+No company wants to redo or correct any work they previously completed, so offering a service guarantee is a way to show the customer that they are confident in the work that they do.
+Warranties also help to put the customer at ease because they know that if any problems arise, they will be taken care of at no additional cost.

 Questions & Answers